 Twisting And Churning Insurance

 Twisting and churning are two unethical practices in the insurance industry that can harm policyholders.
-Churning occurs when an insurance agent or broker induces a policyholder to purchase a new policy from the same carrier, even though the new policy offers similar or worse benefits than the previous one.
-Twisting, on the other hand, occurs when an agent or broker replaces a policyholder’s current policy with a new one from a different carrier, also offering similar or worse benefits.
 Both practices can result in unnecessary costs for policyholders, as well as disruptions in coverage and loss of policy benefits.
 By understanding the risks of twisting and churning, policyholders can make informed decisions about their insurance coverage and protect themselves from unethical practices.

 Insurance industry professionals are required, in many cases by law, to always act in the best interests of their customers.
 Due to the nature of the financial obligations placed upon the insured by entering into an insurance contract.
 An insurance agent’s advice can have a significant impact on an insured’s financial well-being.
 Producers have a fiduciary responsibility to safeguard their customers’ best interests by acting ethically, especially with life insurance policies.